 butternut is very light weight and has

 However, it's becoming very rare because of a disease that is killing the trees.

 I have a Butternut paddle and I love it for certain light-use situations… not tripping though.

-I often like to laminate a stronger species like cherry, maple or walnut on to the shaft to give it
+If I can get it, I often like to laminate a stronger species like cherry, maple or walnut on to the shaft to give it extra strength.